mviniciusca/warriorfolio/README.md

 3. Create a `.env` file by copying the `.env.example` file
 4. Update the `.env` file with the appropriate database credentials
 5. Run `php artisan key:generate` to generate an application key
+6. Go to `app/Providers/AppSettingsServiceProvider.php` and remove the `settings` comment from the `boot` method
-6. Run `php artisan migrate` to create database tables
+7. Run `php artisan migrate` to create database tables
+8. Run `php artisan make:filament-user` to create a user for the administrative panel
+9. Run `npm install` to install dependencies
-7. Run `php artisan serve` to start the application
+10. Run `php artisan serve` to start the application
-8. Visit `http://localhost:8000` in your web browser to access the application
+11. Visit `http://localhost:8000/admin` in your web browser to access the application
+12. Go to Pages and create a new page with the slug `/` and the title `Home`
+13. Save the page and go to `http://localhost:8000` to view the application

 ## Dependencies
 - Laravel 10
 - Filament Plugin
 - PHP 8.1 or higher
-- MySQL 5.7 or higher
+- Database (MySQL, PostgreSQL, SQLite ..)

 ## Usage
 Once the application is installed, users can navigate to the home page to begin creating their portfolio.
 From there, they can add personal information, upload images of their work, and add client logos.
 The contact form is already integrated into the application.